 Sometimes, these variant strains just disappear; these are the viruses that don't make the news and scientists are not worried about.

 But occasionally, variant viruses thrive, meaning that they survive better than, and can out-compete, the original virus.
 They can become more infectious than the original strain.
-And the effectiveness of the current COVID vaccines may or may not be reduced in these new strains.

 What Are the New COVID Variants?